 In addition, the student-centered learning approach helps students improve their communication and collaboration skills, advances their ability to think and study independently, and increases their interest in coursework and activities.

-Dr. Romina de Jong, Director of Academic Affairs, is in the process of developing a Learning Framework built on Parami's philosophy of education of student-centered, student-activated learning in Liberal Arts and Sciences.
-To ensure that Parami's educational theory and practices guide the combined use of computer hardware and software to facilitate learning, she works closely with Zaw Htut Aung, Parami's Educational Technology (EdTech) Officer.
+Dr. Romina de Jong, Dean of Academic Affairs of Parami University, has developed a Learning Framework built on Parami’s philosophy of education of student-centered, student-activated learning in Liberal Arts and Sciences.
+To ensure that Parami’s educational theory and practices guide the combined use of computer hardware and software to facilitate learning, she works closely with Zaw Htut Aung, Senior Educational Technology (EdTech) Officer of Parami University.

 “With blended learning, which we practice at Parami, different modes of delivery of lessons (synchronous, asynchronous) complement each other in an interactively meaningful learning environment.
 This might sound easy enough in theory.
 However, to make it happen in practice, we need a clear framework that guides and supports both teachers and students.
-I am fortunate that Parami has appointed Zaw Htut Aung as EdTech officer to work with me to develop and implement this work.” said Dr. Romina de Jong, Director of Academic Affairs.
+I am fortunate that Parami has appointed Zaw Htut Aung as EdTech officer to work with me to develop and implement this work.” said Dr. Romina de Jong, Dean of Academic Affairs of Parami University.